 (c) When a skin substitute is applied in a long-term care facility (LTCF), payment may be made to a practitioner for the skin application procedure.
 Payment for the skin substitute may be made to the practitioner only if the practitioner supplies the skin substitute; otherwise, payment for the skin substitute is included in the LTCF's facility payment.

-(2) The results of treatment must be documented in the individual's medical record.
+(2) The results of treatment are to be documented in the individual's medical record.
 Payment will not be made for additional applications or re-applications if the wound volume has not decreased by at least fifty per cent after three separate treatments over twelve weeks.